chelsejw/javascript-uno/README.md

 * If starter card is a wildcard, a color is randomly chosen.
 * There is also no need to say Uno.
 Haha.

-## Bugs
+## Occasional Bugs
 * There are some errors that occur, specifically "...cannot read length property of undefined at line 471" within the console.
-I haven't figured out why or which conditions causes it to occur yet.
+Haven't figured out why or which conditions cause it to occur yet.
-* Occasionally, when there is a winner, the winner display might show player as "null" instead of the winner.
+* Winner display might show player as "null" instead of the winner.